Get in touch to find out all you need to know about studying at UC.

 Student Services and Amenities Fee

-The SSAF is a fee for student services and amenities of a non-academic nature, such as sporting and recreational activities, employment and career advice, child care, financial advice and food services.
+The fee may be spent by higher education providers on items such as sporting and recreational activities, employment and career advice, childcare, financial advice and food services.

 The University's five key priorities for allocation of the SSAF are:

-- Capital / strategic works to improve student facilities
+- Improvements to student facilities

 - Student medical, counselling and welfare services